+[CID2868, CID2170]An AP sets IP address assignment pending subfield to 1 if it is still working on obtaining the IP address for the STA.
+[CID1437, 13/0596r1]

 An AP sets IPv4 Assigned subfield to 1 if Assigned IPv4 address, Gateway IPv4 address and IPv4 Gateway MAC Address are included in the TLV and sets it to 0 otherwise.
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 An AP sets Subnet mask included subfield to 1 if IPv4 Assigned subfield is set to 1 and if the subnet mask is included in the TLV for the Assigned IPv4 address and sets it to 0 otherwise.
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 An AP sets IPv6 Assigned subfield to 1 if Assigned IPv6 address, Gateway IPv6 address and IPv6 Gateway MAC Address are included in the TLV and sets it to 0 otherwise.
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 An AP sets Prefix Length included subfield to 1 if IPv6 Assigned subfield is set to 1 and if the prefix length is included in the TLV for the Assigned IPv6 address and sets it to 0 otherwise.
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 An AP sets TTL IPv4 included subfield to 1 if IPv4 Assigned subfield is set to 1 and the Time to Live for IPv4 is included in the TLV.
 If this field is set to '0', and if IPv4 Assigned is set to '1', then the IPv4 is assumed to be valid during the entire time of Association with the AP.
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 An AP sets TTL IPv6 included subfield to 1 if IPv6 Assigned subfield is set to 1 and the Time to Live for IPv6 is included in the TLV.
 If this field is set to '0', and if IPv6 Assigned is set to '1', then the IPv6 is assumed to be valid during the entire time of Association with the AP.

-An AP sets IP address assignment pending subfield to 1 if the AP is still working on obtaining the IP address for the STA.
-[CID1437, 13/0596r1]
+This field is set to 0 if IP address assignment pending subfield is set to ‘1’.

 [CID #1437, 13/0596r1]

-The value of Assigned IPv4 address is the assigned IPv4 address if the value of IPv4 Assigned bit in the IP Address Response Control field is '1'
+[Editorial]If the value of IPv4 Assigned bit in the IP Address Response Control field is '1', then Assigned IPv4 address field is included and its value is set to the assigned IPv4 address.

-The value of Gateway IPv4 address is the IP address of the IPv4 Gateway if the value of IPv4 Assigned bit in the IP Address Response Control field is '1'
+[Editorial]If the value of IPv4 Assigned bit in the IP Address Response Control field is '1', then Gateway IPv4 address field is included and its value is set to the IP address of the IPv4 Gateway.

-The value of IPv4 Gateway MAC Address is the MAC address of the IPv4 Gateway if the value of IPv4 Assigned bit in the IP Address Response Control field is '1'
+[Editorial]If the value of IPv4 Assigned bit in the IP Address Response Control field is '1', then Gateway MAC Address field is included and its value is set to the MAC address of the IPv4 Gateway.

-The value of Subnet Mask is the subnet mask of the IPv4 subnet if Subnet mask included bit in the IP Address Response Control field is '1'
+[Editorial]If the Subnet mask included bit in the IP Address Response Control field is '1', then Subnet Mask field is included and its value is set to the subnet mask of the IPv4 subnet.

-The value of Assigned IPv6 address is the assigned IPv6 address if the value of IPv6 Assigned bit in the IP Address Response Control field is '1'
+[Editorial]If the value of IPv6 Assigned bit in the IP Address Response Control field is '1', then Assigned IPv6 address field is included and its value is set to the assigned IPv6 address.